How to install JBoss EAP – step-by-step guide

 1. To download the binaries, we need to create an account on Red Hat Customer Portal

-2. Once we create an account and log in, then we can download the binaries and put it in some repository like Nexus, JFrog artifactory etc.
+2. Once we create an account and log in, then we can download the binaries and put them in some repository like Nexus, JFrog artifactory, etc.

-3. And finally, we can use curl command to download it from repository.
+3. And finally, we can use the curl command to download it from the repository.

 In our case, we have already downloaded it in the /opt directory.